tonethar/IGME-430-Spring-2021/hw-notes/HW-simple-models-HW.md

 ```

   - Any changes ("CRUD") that you make to the cat data in either the Node App, or in **MongoDB Compass**, are reflected in ***BOTH apps***
-  - Try it - as you create/update/delete cats, be sure to head back to `http://localhost:3000/page1` of the node app to see that the changes you made are happening there too!:
+  - Try running the mongo commands below in **MongoDB Compass** - and as you create/update/delete cats, be sure to head back to `http://localhost:3000/page1` of the node app to see that the changes you made are happening there too!:

 ```
 use SimpleModels